-Welcome to Blissfield Middle School!
-The faculty and administration are excited about the upcoming school year and are committed to providing the best quality of education possible.
-We hope you will take advantage of the many educational opportunities available to you, and that the 2015-2016 school year will be a rewarding and enjoyable one for you.
+Welcome to Blissfield High School!
+The faculty and administration are excited about the upcoming school year and are committed to provide the best quality of education possible.
+We hope you will take advantage of the many educational opportunities available to you and that the school year will be a rewarding and enjoyable one for you.